-Some languages such as Japanese don’t have a separate sound for /r/ and /l/.
+Some languages (such as Japanese) don’t have a separate sound for /r/ and /l/.
 Instead, they have a different sound which is somewhere in between the two.
-As you can imagine, without hearing this differentiation it can make it harder when trying to pronounce the English sounds!
+As you can imagine, this can make it much more challenging when trying to pronounce the English sounds!

-After you have learned how to make the /r/ and /l/ sounds, you then need to practise, practise and practise some more!
+After you have learned how to make the /r/ and /l/ sounds, you then need to use these tongue twisters to practise, practise and practise some more!

 Tongue Twister List